 Adam has a B.Sc. in Physics (First Class Honors) from McGill University, an M.A. in Energy and Resource Economics from the University of California, and an M.A. in Applied Behavioral Science from Bastyr University.

-I have worked on electrity system challenges in the strategic planning departments of both Pacific Gas and Electric in San Francisco and Royal Dutch Shell in London, as well as in the e-Lab since its inception.
+I have worked on electricity system challenges in the strategic planning departments of both Pacific Gas and Electric in San Francisco and Royal Dutch Shell in London, as well as in the e-Lab since its inception.

 My relevant experience and expertise are less in electricity and energy per se and more in helping diverse team of leaders, all over the world, work together on addressing their most vital and complex challenges.

-In general I am committed to building the practice and theory of working collaboratively to address complex challenges—because the alternative is working unilaterally, which more often than not produces faliure and/or violence.
+In general I am committed to building the practice and theory of working collaboratively to address complex challenges—because the alternative is working unilaterally, which more often than not produces failure and/or violence.
 In particular, I am committed to bringing this approach to work on complex challenges related to energy and the environment, progress on which is necessary for all of our futures.